dukesoft/ipfs-blocklist/README.md

 (https://github.com/filecoin-saturn/L1-node)

 ### How
-Just add the .cron file in your cronjob directory or add the line in your cronjob.
-It has to run under the root user if you're running Docker under root.
+Just add the .cron file in your cronjob directory or add the line in your crontab.
+It has to run as the root user if you're running Docker as root.

 ### Updates
 This is a quick and dirty hack to quickly block some content from being served by your Saturn node.